DRsamuraiii/NyvoHabit/docs/SECURITY.md

   > 1. Organizing the structure of the project.
   > 2. Maintaining legal, ethical, and regulatory requirements.
   > 3. Locate the misuse of applications, networks, data, and computer systems.
+  > 4. Informing about the user data privacy.

 ## Supported Versions: